 Also, be sure to have a process for performance review and for any needed discipline in place and clearly communicate that to your employee.
 Make sure the employee understands the disciplinary process you are using if that becomes necessary.

 If an employee is failing to meet job expectations, the employer should provide that feedback to the employee.
 This can be done formally or informally.
 Either way, it’s best for the employer to provide this feedback as soon as it becomes an issue.
 This gives notice to the employee that the current level of job production is not satisfactory and offers the opportunity to take corrective action and save the job.

 Step 4: Put an improvement plan in place.

-Sometimes termination is unavoidable; however, following the above outlined best practices before making a decision to terminate may go a long way in protecting ministry organizations from unnecessary legal risk.
-To determine whether your employment practices related to termination are in line with federal and local laws it is also a good idea to consult with legal counsel.
-In addition, legal counsel can help you evaluate whether each of the steps you take or plan to take are sensible and measured.
+Sometimes termination is unavoidable; however, following the above outlined best practices before making a decision to terminate may go a long way in protecting businesses from unnecessary legal risk.
+To determine whether your business practices related to termination are in line with federal and local laws it is also a good idea to consult with legal counsel.
+In addition, legal counsel can help you evaluate whether each of the steps you take or plan to take is sensible and measured.
 Proactive attention to this process will make decisions around employee termination manageable, fair, and straightforward.
 In the next post, we will discuss how to implement the termination decision that you have made.